ch363/Spending_Analyser/README.md

 - Chart styling lives in `ui/charts.py`; update there to keep visuals consistent.
 - Cached data loading follows Streamlit best practices via `@st.cache_data` to avoid redundant CSV reads.
 - UI tweaks such as card layout or navigation styles belong in `ui/components.py`.
+- AI-powered insights are generated via `lib/ai_summary.py`, with a runtime fallback to heuristic insights if the API is unavailable.